 S V O A A

 (c) Language being a system is also constituted by various subsystems such as sound system, structural system and meaning system.

 The arbitrariness of language is proven by the following facts.

 In language there is no correspondence (similarity) between the symbols (sound or letters) and the realities, meanings or objects which are represented by those symbols.

 For example: – the word dog with the four legged animal, table as a piece of furniture.

 However language is arbitrary due to the fact that the linguistic symbols used in language were just picked haphazardly (with no particular plan or organization) i.e. there was no any formal meeting by any speech community which sat to form language.
 Each speech community has its own symbols representing different realities.

 Language is said to be vocal since each language is based on speech sounds that are produced by the vocal organs, (organ of the mouth, nose and throat) i.e. in spoken form language is presented through the vocal sounds (sounds from the mouth)

-Language is symbolic in the sense that language uses signs or symbols to represent realities, object
+Language is symbolic in the sense that language uses signs or symbols to represent realities, object or ideas.

 There are two major types of symbols used in language